Bixilon/Minosoft/ReadMe.md

 2. Clone this repository (`git clone --depth=1 https://gitlab.bixilon.de/bixilon/minosoft.git`) or click on download master and extract the archive.
 3. Change directory (`cd minosoft`)
 4. Optional: Checkout a current feature branch (Warning: might be unstable; might not even build) (`git checkout <branch>`)
 5. Build and run Minosoft with `./gradlew run` (or on windows `./gradlew.bat run`).
-If any errors occur, feel free to open an issue
+Alternatively just click on `run.cmd`.
+If any errors occur, feel free to contact me or open an issue

 ## Code mirrors